 A.There are five types of affirmative attributes we might want to apply to God.
 Only one really applies.

-3. Attributing an accident (quality)?
+3. Attributing an accident (a non-essential quality)?
 Good, wise...
 E.g. Nicholas is good.
 (Not his nature...something added on.)
 Multiplicity.
 Substratum with added on qualities.